adueck/haskell-mailer/README.md

 - `MYMAILER_DB_HOST`: Postgres DB host
 - `MYMAILER_DB_PASSWORD`: Postgres DB password

-For testing, leave them blank.
+For development and testing, they can be left blank.

 Then run the app using cabal